Probiotics and Immunosuppressants: Can You Take Them Together?

 What should you do?

-Fermented foods such as plain yogurt and traditional cheeses contain lower live counts than concentrated supplements and are usually permitted, but heavily fermented products such as kombucha, raw kefir, and unpasteurized sauerkraut should also be discussed with the prescribing team.
-Hospitals increasingly ban probiotic products in transplant and oncology wards for exactly these reasons.
+After starting, or if anything changes: Report any new fever, chills, abdominal pain, or other signs of infection promptly rather than waiting.
+Plain yogurt and traditional cheeses carry lower live counts and are usually permitted, but heavily fermented products such as kombucha, raw kefir, and unpasteurized sauerkraut should also be reviewed with the prescribing team.
+Many transplant and oncology wards now restrict probiotic products for these reasons.

 Which specific products are affected?